alybaek2/cpvc/Features.md

 Open CPvC machine instances are shown in a tabbed view in the main window.
 The active tab displays the currently selected machine, and audio is played for that machine only.

-Note that clicking anywhere on the tab window will pause that machine.
+Note that clicking anywhere on the tab window will pause the machine.
 Clicking again will resume it.

 ## Status bar